PART 28 - THE FAST TRACK AND THE INTERMEDIATE TRACK

-(1) When it allocates a case to the fast track, the court will give directions for the management of the case and set a timetable for the steps to be taken between the giving of the directions and the trial.
+28.2.—(1) When it allocates a case to the fast track or intermediate track, the court shall give directions for the management of the case and set a timetable for the steps to be taken between the giving of the directions and the trial.

-(2) When it gives directions, the court will –
+(2) When it gives directions, the court shall—

 Variation of case management timetable

-(1) A party must apply to the court if he wishes to vary the date which the court has fixed for—
+28.3.—(1) A party must apply to the court if they wish to vary any date which the court has fixed for—

 (2) Any date set by the court or these Rules for doing any act may not be varied by the parties if the variation would make it necessary to vary any of the dates mentioned in paragraph (1).